-How Subaru created the blueprint for selling cars to LGBTQI+ consumers
+How Subaru created the blueprint for selling cars to LGBTQIA+ consumers

 It’s a phenomenon automotive marketers have long relied on to sell cars, though.
 As we cast our eyes back over car marketing history, we see vehicles targeted to the family-focused, speed demons, the young, the old, the adventurous, the safety conscious, lawyers, teachers, architects — and in the case of one Japanese carmaker, lesbians.

-Subaru was the first auto manufacturer to market its vehicles to the LGTBQI+ community back in the 90s, many others are now coming round to the idea.
+Subaru was the first auto manufacturer to market its vehicles to the LGTBQIA+ community back in the 90s, many others are now coming round to the idea.
 But is that a sign of progress?

-During Pride month, I spoke with Tim Bennett, Subaru’s former marketing director that led the company’s famed LGTBQI+ targeted marketing campaign to find out what it took to bring the radical and daring advertising to life.
+During Pride month, I spoke with Tim Bennett, Subaru’s former marketing director that led the company’s famed LGTBQIA+ targeted marketing campaign to find out what it took to bring the radical and daring advertising to life.

 It’s worth mentioning that the original campaign launched some 25-plus years ago, and people are still keen to talk to him about it — myself included.